 Clients MUST NOT expose open redirectors.
-Attackers may use open redirectors to produce URLs pointing to the client and utilize them to exfiltrate authorization codes and access tokens, as described in (#redir_uri_open_redir).
+Attackers may use open redirectors to produce URLs pointing to the client and utilize them to exfiltrate authorization codes, as described in Section 4.1.1 of [I-D.ietf-oauth-security-topics].
 Another abuse case is to produce URLs that appear to point to the client.
 This might trick users into trusting the URL and follow it in their browser.
 This can be abused for phishing.

 In order to prevent open redirection, clients should only redirect if the target URLs are whitelisted or if the origin and integrity of a request can be authenticated.
-Countermeasures against open redirection are described by OWASP [owasp_redir].
+Countermeasures against open redirection are described by OWASP [owasp redir].